kalleshhu/Ecommerce/README.md

 - [x] TypeScript for improved code quality and developer experience
 - [x] TailwindCSS for responsive styling
-- [x] Jest for unit testing
-- [x] ESLint for linting and maintaining code consistency
 - [x] Prettier for automatic code formatting
 - [x] Webpack for bundling and building the application
-- [x] Babel for transpiling modern JavaScript to older versions for better browser compatibility
-- [x] Husky for running lint-staged, which lints and fixes files before committing
 - [x] React Refresh for faster development experience
 - [x] Development & Production configurations for different environment settings
 - [x] Declarations for png and svg for improved developer experience